DigitalHealthIntegration/VaccinationApp/README.md

         * App is ready to build on android devices.

     2. Configure an iOS app
-        * In the Add an app to get started section, click on iOS Icon to add an iOS app to Firebase.
+        * In the Add an app to get started section, click on iOS Icon to add an iOS app to Firebase.\n
         * On the next screen, enter your iOS bundle ID & App nickname and click on Register App.
-You can find your Bundle Identifier in the General tab for your app’s primary target in Xcode.
+You can find your Bundle Identifier in the General tab for your app’s primary target in Xcode.\n
         * Download the GoogleService-Info.plist file & move the GoogleService-Info.plist file you just downloaded into the root of your Xcode project and add it to all targets. path : ios/Runner/GoogleService-Info.plist
         * Run flutter packages get